Antoine07/tp_devops/Section_2_Chapitre_6_pipelines/chapitre6.md

 > Stage : A logical grouping of steps that typically align with the build, test and release portions of the software development lifecycle.

+> Steps : Individual tasks completed within a stage of a pipeline (such as invoking a node's shell and executing a command such as `ls` or `mkdir` on it).

+> Declarative pipelines : Newer feature of Jenkins Pipeline.
+They have richer syntactical features.
+Declarative pipelines make reading and writing pipelines easier.

 [^1]: Source : https://www.youtube.com/watch?v=nCKxl7Q_20I